skkumaravelan/KumarFork-aif-c01-study-notes/README.md

       - Defines specific sequences where the model will stop generating text, ensuring controlled output length or format.
   - **Model Training Parameters** (Hyperparameters):
     - **Epoch**: The number of iterations through the entire dataset.
+      - Increasing epochs generally improves the model's learning but can lead to overfitting if too high.
+More epochs help the model learn better but might also result in diminishing returns after a certain point.
     - **Batch Size**: Number of samples before updating model parameters.
+      - Smaller batch sizes provide more frequent updates, which can help in converging quickly but can introduce more noise.
+Larger batch sizes are more stable but may require more computation and memory.
     - **Learning Rate**: Controls how fast the model learns.
+      - A high learning rate speeds up training but may skip optimal solutions, while a low learning rate leads to slower but more precise convergence, though it risks getting stuck in local minima.

 - **Model Training Issues**:
   - **Overfitting**: Too much training on the same data, causing the model to be overly specific.